szoftveres/RF_instruments/vna/README.md

 ![stubmeas1](stubmeas1.png)

-Measured with a LiteVNA:
+Measured using a LiteVNA:

 ![stubmeas_litevna](stubmeas_litevna.jpg)

-The slight difference in the reflection at the band edges is due to the fact that the matching conditions for the two setups (different Port 2 impedances of the two VNAs, different measurement cables) are different, and the S11 correction of this VNA doesn't account for Port 2 impedance (it's assumed to be perfect 50 Ω).
+The slight difference in the reflection at the higher band edge (~ 450 MHz) is due to the fact that the matching conditions for the two setups (different Port 2 impedances of the two VNAs, different measurement cables) are different, and the S11 correction of this VNA doesn't account for imperfect Port 2 impedance (it's assumed to be perfect 50 Ω).

 #### SMA cable phase stability measurement